microdotblog/indie-microblogging/Part 1/Leaving Twitter.md

 ![][image-1]

-In one corner of the chart were the apps Twitter wanted to see.
-In another corner were the apps they didn't care about, which included some of my favorites.
+In one corner of the chart were the apps Twitter wanted to see: business and analytics apps.
+In another corner were the apps they didn't care about: traditional clients, often the primary interface that people used to access Twitter on iOS and Android .
 Twitter blogged:

 > That upper-right quadrant also includes, of course, "traditional" Twitter clients like Tweetbot and Echofon.
 Nearly eighteen months ago, we gave developers guidance that they should not build client apps that mimic or reproduce the mainstream Twitter consumer client experience.
 And to reiterate what I wrote in my last post, that guidance continues to apply today.